leikir/docker-wordpress/README.md

 # Docker WordPress

 Docker image for building great WordPress apps.
-This image is heavily inspired from the official image https://github.com/docker-library/wordpress.
+This image is heavily inspired from the [official image](https://github.com/docker-library/wordpress).